agrasonal/Chicago_Speed_Enforcement_Tableau/README.md

 Therefore, to do so, we studied the speed violations data captured for these cameras and observed that there has been a significant drop in the number of violations between 2014-2019.
 However, to uncover deeper insights for each safey zone category and camera locations, we looked at the data from different perspectives.

 ## Story
-We initiated a story to provide a seamless flow to the observations and underlying message.
+We initiated a story - Have we done enough?', to provide a seamless flow to the observations and underlying message.
 We divided the stody into three 'Story Points', each describing a unique aspect of the data.
+- Title: We added a title to the story - 'Is There Anything Else That We Can Do Make This Program A Success?' to integrate all the story points together.

 ### Story Point-1: No. Of Violations Over The Years
 In order to study the variation in number of violations over the years, we filtered the data as per safety zone categories - 'Parks' & 'Schools'.
 Then, we studied the variation for each camera location and also for each category over the years separately.
 We did that in the following way: